Alejogb1/job-board/blog-data/why-is-selenium-unable-to-upload-a-file.md

 id: "why-is-selenium-unable-to-upload-a-file"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've encountered this exact scenario more times than I care to remember, and it's never quite as straightforward as one hopes.
 The core of the issue isn’t that Selenium *can't* upload a file, but rather that it doesn't interact with file input elements in the same way a human does.
 We're not directly triggering the system's file selection dialog.
 Instead, we're manipulating the underlying html.
 This subtle difference creates significant hurdles and necessitates a specific approach.

 My experience with web automation spans quite some time, and this particular problem arose most vividly during a large-scale data migration project.
 We were using Selenium to automate data import into a legacy web application.
 Several times, these import processes involved file uploads via standard `<input type="file">` elements.
 Simply sending a file path to the element using `sendKeys()` as one might initially expect doesn't work consistently, particularly across browsers and operating systems.
 We quickly learned the intricacies of file uploads and needed to adapt.